-Right next to Boy with a Basket of Fruit is Caravaggio’s “John in the Wilderness”.
-Here you’ll find a tired and frail St. John the Baptist.
-The overwhelming sadness of this painting draws you in and pushes you away.
+Right next to Boy with a Basket of Fruit is Caravaggio’s John in the Wilderness, depicting a tired and frail St. John the Baptist.
+The overwhelming sadness of this painting both draws you in and pushes you away.

-11. St. Jerome by Caravaggio (Room VIII)
+12. St. Jerome by Caravaggio (Room VIII)

-5. Palafrenieri by Caravaggio (Room VIII)
+11. Palafrenieri by Caravaggio (Room VIII)

 10. David with the Head of Goliath (Room VIII)

-Caravaggio painted his own likeness as the head of Goliath which was a seed to many theories to the meaning behind this work.
+Caravaggio painted his own likeness in the face of Goliath, which was the seed of many theories about the meaning behind this work.
 Many of Caravaggio’s paintings are extremely sexual in nature and this one is no exception.
 Notice the placement of the boy’s sword in his crotch.

 Unfortunately, he never returned to Rome.
 Caravaggio, plagued with illness due to his lifestyle, died on his return in 1610.
 This was one of his last paintings.